GoogleCloudPlatform/gke-fleet-management/multi-cluster-orchestrator/samples/gemma_vllm/README.md

 ## Verify the application is working

-Do the following to confirm the Hello World server is running correctly:
+Do the following to confirm the Gemma 3 vLLM server is running correctly:

 1. Obtain hub cluster credentials: